 About the book…

 Twelve-year-old Aril’s parents, teachers, and even the General in charge of Midnight Keep always warned about the desert’s dangers.
 But Aril loved using her significant smarts for adventure despite her parents’ desire for her to become a scholar like them.
 Besides, decades of peace continued between Aril’s home country Touran and the barbaric Dramini Warriors who lived far away among the dunes.
 What’s the worst that could happen while sneaking out to explore the ocean of sand?

 Dramini scouts kidnapping Aril’s friends and the General herself, that’s what!

 The night of the terrifying attack, Aril finds a pair of mysterious magic stones that give her amazing powers, such is superhuman strength, impenetrable skin, and the ability to heal herself and others.
-With the help of the stones, she treks into the heart of the desert in search of her friends.
+With the help of the stones, she ventures deep into the heart of the desert in search of her friends.
 But instead Aril discovers rivers of magically flowing sand, strange villages and creatures, and a pair of evil sorcerers planning to destroy all she holds dear.

 In the end, it will take all of Aril’s courage, her new-found magic, and the help of surprising new companions to unravel the desert’s endless secrets, save those she loves, and thwart a shocking plot that could doom the Land.
 In the end, she also learns who she was truly meant to be.